10.4: Intercultural Communication

 10.4.2.5: Short-term vs. Long-term Orientation

-Do you want your reward right now or can you dedicate yourself to a long-term goal?
+Do you want your reward right now, or can you dedicate yourself to a long-term goal?
 You may work in a culture whose people value immediate results and grow impatient when those results do not materialize.
 Geert Hofstede discusses this relationship of time orientation to a culture as a “time horizon,” and it underscores the perspective of the individual within a cultural context.
-Many countries in Asia, influenced by the teachings of Confucius, value a long-term orientation, whereas other continents such as North America have a more short-term approach to life and results.
+Many countries in Asia, influenced by the teachings of Confucius, value a long-term orientation, whereas other continents, such as North America, have a more short-term approach to life and results.
 Indigenous cultures within North America, however, are known for holding a long-term orientation, as illustrated by the proverb attributed to the Iroquois that decisions require contemplation of their impact seven generations removed.

 If you work within a culture that has a short-term orientation, you may need to place greater emphasis on reciprocating greetings, gifts, and rewards.
 For example, if you send a thank-you note the morning after being treated to a business dinner, your host will appreciate your promptness.
-While there may be a respect for tradition, there is also an emphasis on personal representation and honour as reflections of identity and integrity.
-Short-term oriented cultures also value personal stability and consistency, contributing to an overall sense of predictability and familiarity.
+While there may be respect for tradition, there is also an emphasis on personal representation and honour as reflections of identity and integrity.
+Short-term-oriented cultures also value personal stability and consistency, contributing to an overall sense of predictability and familiarity.

 Long-term oriented cultures such as in Asia value delayed gratification, perseverance, thrift and frugality, and a social hierarchy based on age and status.
 A sense of shame for the family and community is also observed across generations.
 What an individual does reflects on the family and is carried by immediate and extended family members.